ARA Historical Novel Prize Eligibility & Rules

 Promotion of the Prize

-22. By nominating, or consenting to nomination, for the Prize the author agrees in the event of being shortlisted for or winning the Prize, to make themselves available, as reasonably required, for all media commitments that take place as a result of the various prize announcements.
+27. By nominating, or consenting to nomination, for the Prize the author agrees in the event of being shortlisted for or winning the Prize or RCA, to make themselves available, as reasonably required, for all public and media commitments that take place at the time of, and in the year following, the various prize announcements including interviews readings and appearances (both in-person and remotely) if feasible.
 This may include being recorded for a video featured in the award ceremony and on HNSA’s social media platforms.

-24. It is a condition of entry that publishing houses of novels shortlisted for the 2025 Prize contribute between $200 and $1,000 per title, or an equivalent value in kind, towards the costs of marketing the 2025 Prize shortlist.
+• houses of novels shortlisted for the 2026 Prize contribute between $500 and $1,500 per title, or an equivalent value in kind, towards the costs of marketing the 2026 Prize shortlist.
 An invoice will be issued payable within 14 days of receipt.
 This sliding scale is dependent on the size of the publishing house.
 No author will be asked to personally contribute money.
 Please contact us at arahistnovelprize@gmail.com if this contribution is likely to prohibit you from nominating a novel in the prize.

 Other